thunderbird/thunderbird-android/docs/engineering/README.md

 GitHub artifacts are used to track and deliver work.

-#### GitHub Milestone
+#### GitHub Milestone Issue

-A GitHub Milestone defines a public delivery outcome and is the primary driver for technical planning.
-Defining the milestone is a critical first step of the delivery phase.
+A GitHub milestone issue defines a public delivery outcome and is the primary driver for technical planning.
+Defining the milestone issue is a critical first step of the delivery phase.

-Use a GitHub Milestone to describe the objective, scope, out-of-scope work, relevant requirements, and links to related work.
+Use a GitHub milestone issue to describe the objective, scope, out-of-scope work, relevant requirements, and links to related work.

-A GitHub Milestone may stand on its own.
+A GitHub milestone issue may stand on its own.
 It does not need to belong to a Notion epic.

-RFCs, ADRs, and Technical Designs may link to a GitHub Milestone when they define the direction for a delivery outcome.
-A milestone is often the primary driver for these artifacts; it can include specific tasks to define and review the required technical documentation before implementation starts.
+RFCs, ADRs, and Technical Designs may link to a GitHub milestone issue when they define the direction for a delivery outcome.
+A milestone issue is often the primary driver for these artifacts; when the work is complex enough, it can include specific tasks to define and review the necessary technical documentation before implementation starts.

+Milestone issues are created and managed by core maintainers because they require GitHub permissions and roadmap coordination.
+See [Delivery Planning](delivery-planning.md) for the milestone issue template and guidance on splitting milestones into feature and task issues.

+External contributors usually start from existing feature or task issues.
+If work appears large enough to need a milestone issue, ask maintainers to create one.

-#### GitHub Feature or Task
+#### GitHub Feature or Task Issue

 These issues describe the specific work needed for a milestone.
 - **Feature**: User-facing or product-visible work.
 - **Task**: Supporting engineering work (refactoring, tooling, etc.).

 Engineers use these issues to break milestone work into reviewable and assignable pieces.
-When a milestone requires a new technical direction, specific **Task Issues** are often created to track the delivery of the required RFC, ADR, or Technical Design.
+When a milestone needs a new technical direction or durable decision record, specific **Task Issues** are often created to track the delivery of the relevant RFC, ADR, or Technical Design.

 ### Proposals & Decisions

 Technical documentation helps us reach consensus and record why decisions were made.
 All proposals and designs are reviewed and approved by **maintainers**.

+### User Journey

+A user journey records the user-centered reason for product-visible work.

+Use a user journey when a milestone or feature changes an important user workflow, introduces a new workflow, or depends on user-centered product decisions that future contributors will need to understand.

+User journeys are stored in the [**`docs/engineering/user-journeys`**](user-journeys/README.md) directory.

 ### RFC